anthonyfigueroa-1/osTicket/README.md

 </p>

 <h1>osTicket</h1>
-This tutorial outlines the installation, configuration, and ticketing lifestyle of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the configuration and ticketing lifestyle of the open-source help desk ticketing system osTicket.<br />